E♭ Lydian Scale

 Related Scales and Modes

-If you enjoy the sound of E♭ Lydian, you may also like:
+If you enjoy playing in E♭ Lydian, you may also like:

 - E♭ Lydian Dominant (Lydian with a minor 7th)